gamerboy80/ironix/README.md

 # Ironix
 Ironix source code.
 ## How to start
-1. Rename config.example.json to config.json, add your token to the new config.json and add your user ID.
+1. Rename config.example.json to config.json, add your token to the new config.json, add your Prespective API key and add your user ID.
 2. Run npm install.
 3. Run npm start, bot should start.